I need medicine urgently, but can’t get an appointment. What do I do?

 I need a repeat prescription.
 How do I request one?

-Repeat prescriptions can be ordered via your online Personal Health Hub.
+Repeat prescriptions can be ordered online.
 Please order yours in plenty of time, at least three working days before you need to collect your medicine.
 If you prefer not do to this online, you can still order your repeat prescription face-to-face at your Practice Plus surgery by dropping in your repeat prescription order request in at that surgery.

 I have an NHS exemption certificate.
 Do I have to pay for my prescription?